Hayashi-Tensai/Tensais-Corner/site_pages/about.md

 work pride and efficiency and as well as the richness in their traditional culture.

 Hope to write more in the future! :D

+*You may also view the source code to this website at [https://github.com/Hayashi-Tensai/Tensais-Corner](https://github.com/Hayashi-Tensai/Tensais-Corner)*